-In November 2018, the Company and CETTEEN GmbH ("CETTEEN"), formed a German limited liability company that governs the affairs and conduct of the business of VEC Imaging Verwaltungsgesellschaft GmbH ("VEC"), a joint venture formed to develop technology for use in X-ray imaging components.
+In November 2018, the Company and CETTEEN GmbH ("CETTEEN"), formed a German limited liability company that governs the affairs and conduct of the business of VEC Imaging GmbH & Co.
+KG ("VEC"), a joint venture formed to develop technology for use in X-ray imaging components.
 In accordance with the VEC agreement, net profits or losses are allocated to the members in accordance with their ownership interest.
 The Company's investment in VEC is accounted for under the equity method.
-As of January 1, 2021, the Company has made contributions totaling \$4.0 million, and has committed to contribute an additional \$1.2 million as milestones are achieved, and to provide certain full-time employees to support prototyping and manufacturing activities in exchange for a 50% interest in VEC.
+As of April 2, 2021, the Company has made contributions totaling \$4.0 million, and has committed to contribute an additional \$1.2 million as milestones are achieved, and to provide certain full-time employees to support prototyping and manufacturing activities in exchange for a 50% interest in VEC.
 CETTEEN made contributions of certain assets including intellectual property in exchange for a 50% interest in VEC.
-During the three months ended January 1, 2021 and January 3, 2020 the Company recorded loss on the equity investment in VEC of \$0.3 million and \$0.2 million, respectively.
-The Company's investment in VEC was \$2.4 million and \$2.5 million at January 1, 2021 and October 2, 2020, respectively.
+During the six months ended April 2, 2021, the Company loaned \$0.6 million to VEC.
+During the three months ended April 2, 2021 and April 3, 2020, the Company recorded loss on the equity investment in VEC of \$0.2 million and \$0.6 million, respectively.
+During the six months ended April 2, 2021 and April 3, 2020, the Company recorded loss on the equity investment in VEC of \$0.5 million and \$0.8 million, respectively.
+The Company's investment in VEC was \$2.2 million and \$2.5 million at April 2, 2021 and October 2, 2020, respectively.